 Dog Parks and Other Alternatives

 For most dog trainers, we discourage the use of dog parks due to several factors.
-Most dog parks don't require any vaccinations so dogs can pick up all kinds of diseases such as Kennel Cough or Parvo.
-There also isn't anyone there to regulate any rules or monitor behavior so it is up to the owners.
-Unfortuntely, most of the time owners are too busy on their phone, reading a book or talking with other owners so they are not paying attention to their dogs.
-Owners can also misread dog's body language or not realize what is considered appropriate behavior in the dog world.
-Or in some cases, owners don't know how to socialize dogs and feel the best way to socialize dogs is to bring them to dog parks not realizing their dog is aggressive towards other dogs.
+Most dog parks don't require any vaccinations, so dogs can pick up all kinds of diseases, such as Kennel Cough or Parvo.
+There also isn't anyone there to regulate any rules or monitor behavior, so it is up to the owners.
+Unfortunately, most of the time, owners are too busy on their phones, reading a book, or talking with other owners, and are not paying attention to their dogs.
+Owners can also misread a dog's body language or not realize what is considered appropriate behavior in the dog world.
+Or in some cases, owners don't know how to socialize dogs and feel the best way to socialize dogs is to bring them to dog parks, not realizing their dog is aggressive towards other dogs.
 All in all, dog parks are a crap shoot and you really don't know what you're going to get.

 If A Dog Park Is The Only Option

-- Find a dog park that requires dogs to be up to date on shots.
-Some also go futher beyond and temperament test dogs and facilitate who is allowed to go to that dog park or not.
+• Find a dog park that requires dogs to be up to date on shots.
+Some also go further beyond and temperament test dogs and determine who is allowed to go to that dog park or not.

 Dog Park Alternatives

-- Breed specific groups on social media who host pack walks and get togethers.
+• Breed-specific groups on social media that host pack walks and get-togethers.